nickmeldrum/nickmeldrumdotcom-githubpages/_posts/2019-12-12-aws-node-and-unfulfilled-promises.md

 })
 {% endhighlight %}

-This conventions allows us to accomplish what Promises "promises" to do: allow us to get return values from async functions *and* deal with errors.
+This conventions allows us to accomplish what promises "promises" to do: allow us to get return values from async functions *and* deal with errors.
 With a little help (or boilerplate) from a library like [async](https://www.npmjs.com/package/async) you can do some functional composition with these error-first callback style async functions too.

-## So what's the point of Promises then?
+## So what's the point of promises then?

 There is an excellent and famous article entitled: ["You're missing the point of promises"](https://gist.github.com/domenic/3889970) Go have a read if you haven't as it's very interesting.